patbrennan/typescript/typescript_notes.md

 // Let's say you want to decide whether the car below gets printed to console or
 // not, but you can't pass anything other than constructor function to decorator. function logging(value: boolean) {
-  return value ? logged : null;
+  return value ? logged : null; // returns the logged decorator that takes constructor function }
-}

-@logging(true);  // attach the result of this function execution class Car {
+@logging(true)  // attach the result of this function execution class Car {
 }

 // Creating a useful decorator (advanced)